Catholic Church in Georgia: Organisation

-After the collapse of the Soviet Union, a Latin Rite apostolic administration (pre-diocesan jurisdiction) of the Caucasus was established on 30 December 1993, with headquarters in the Georgian capital Tbilisi, with a territory including Georgia, Armenia and, until 2001, Azerbaijan.
+After the collapse of the Soviet Union, a Latin apostolic administration (pre-diocesan jurisdiction) of the Caucasus was established on 30 December 1993, with headquarters in the Georgian capital Tbilisi, with a territory including Georgia, Armenia and, until 2001, Azerbaijan.
 Since 1996 this has been headed by bishop Giuseppe Pasotto, who arrived in Tbilisi in 1993 and has lived in Georgia ever since.
 In an interview with Aid to the Church in Need, the bishop described the situation of the Catholic Church on his arrival, soon after the country had gained independence.
 "The only thing that was left of the Catholic Church was one open place of worship (the Church of St. Peter and St. Paul in Tbilisi).
 The communities that were scattered across rural areas had all been abandoned.
 The first thing we did was re-establish contact and then find additional priests from other countries and local churches to come and help us.
 And so we gradually began to rebuild the most important structures.
 It seems to me that the rosary saved the Catholic faith not only in Georgia, but in all Communist countries.
 The people came together in the houses to pray and the grandmothers were the ones who took responsibility."

 In the same interview, the bishop ranked ecumenical work as the main priority for the Church at present.
 "This is our first task and it is a very difficult one.
 Due to the legacy of its past, the Orthodox Church still has a hard time being open to this.
 The Catholics are well aware that they are a minority and often face discrimination and unfair treatment.
 You just need to remember the six churches that were confiscated and never given back, or the prohibition of interfaith marriages.
 The ecumenical path requires a great deal of patience and the constant search for new and potential opportunities for establishing relationships that could develop into bridges.
 Our university, where most of the students are non-Catholics, plays an important role in this."

-Georgians of Armenian Rite are in the care of the Ordinariate for Armenian Catholics in Eastern Europe, which was established on 13 July 1991, covering a vast area including Russia and Ukraine, much vaster than Georgia, which has some 400,000 faithful in all (Annuario Pontificio 2012).
+Armenian Catholic Georgians are in the care of the Ordinariate for Catholics of Armenian Rite in Eastern Europe, which was established on 13 July 1991, covering a vast area including Russia and Ukraine, much vaster than Georgia, which has some 400,000 faithful in all (Annuario Pontificio 2012).

 Georgian Catholics of the Byzantine rite are said to have numbered 7,000 in 2005.

 Theatine and Capuchin missionaries worked for reunion in Georgia, but under Imperial Russia in 1845, Catholics were not allowed to use the Byzantine Rite.
 Many Catholics adopted the Armenian Rite until the institution of religious liberty in 1905, which allowed them to return to the Byzantine Rite.
 In 1937, the Georgian Catholic exarch, Shio Batmanishvili (or Batmalishviii), was executed by the Soviets.